USS Norton Sound: 1970 to 1986

+Aegis combat system

-In 1973 she received the first ship-borne installation of the Aegis Combat System, which later became the primary combat system in U.S. Navy cruisers and destroyers.
+In 1973, she received the first ship-borne installation of the Aegis Combat System, which later became the primary combat system in U.S. Navy cruisers and destroyers.

 In the spring of 1981, the pre-production model of the Vertical Launching System (VLS) was installed at Ingalls Shipbuilding in Pascagoula, Mississippi.
 During the next two years the VLS underwent extensive testing.
 The Norton Sound was the only AT-SEA Testing Platform for the AEGIS Weapon System, later installed on Ticonderoga-class cruisers and Arleigh Burke-class destroyers.
 The summer of 1983 saw the installation of an advanced VLS which underwent testing until the end of Norton Sound's active service.Norton Sound was decommissioned 11 December 1986, and struck from the Naval Register 26 January 1987.
 Title was transferred to the Maritime Administration 20 October 1988, and she was laid up in the National Defense Reserve Fleet.
 Later the USS Norton Sound was sold to an overseas firm where she was scrapped.

 One of her anchors is on display in WestSound Viewpoint at the end of McCall Blvd in Bremerton, WA, overlooking Puget Sound Naval Shipyard and Dyes Inlet.

+The other anchor and ship's bell is on display at the Port Hueneme Historical Society Museum in California.